hearkus/hearkus/docs/2-tech-stack.md

-Overall, Hearkus is not a complex application aside from its algorithmic core, therefore we I feel we could simply stick to simple to maintain yet powerful technologies like [Node.js] and [TypeScript].
+Overall, Hearkus is not a complex application aside from its algorithmic core, therefore we I feel we could simply stick to simple to maintain yet powerful technologies like [Node.js], [TypeScript], and [tRPC].
 While it may not be the fastest solution available, it is fast enough for our needs and can be easily maintained by a small team of developers.

 For the database, we plan to use [PostgreSQL] with [Prisma] due to its simplicity, reliability, and performance.